Barbara Lotze Scholarship for Future Physics Teachers

-The AAPT Executive Board offers scholarships for future high school physics teachers.
+The AAPT Board of Directors offers scholarships for future high school physics teachers.
 These scholarships, supported by an endowment funded by Barbara Lotze, are available only to U.S. citizens attending U.S. schools.

 Undergraduate students enrolled, or planning to enroll, in physics teacher preparation curricula and high school seniors entering such programs are eligible.
 Successful applicants receive a stipend of up to $2,000 and a complimentary AAPT Student Membership for one year.
 The scholarship may be granted to an individual for each of four years.

 Students who meet the following criteria are eligible to apply for the Barbara Lotze Scholarship for Future Teachers.
 Applicants must declare their intent to prepare for, and engage in, a career in physics teaching at the high school level and must, at the time the scholarship funds are received by the student, be:

 - an undergraduate student enrolled in an accredited two-year college, four-year college or a university; or a high school senior accepted for such enrollment.